cfpb/college-costs/README.md

 ### Installation
 This project is not fully functional, but feel free to give it a spin.
 Here's how:
 - Install the setup dependencies if you don't have them.
+- Elasticsearch is optional for the standalone setup
 - Go to the local directory where you want the project to be created, make a virtual environment, clone this repository (or your own fork of it).
 ```bash
 mkvirtualenv college-costs